 - You can do it anywhere and any time

 - It's a chance to make new friends

 - It's free and you don't need special equipment

 - You can start slowly and build up gently

 There are several walking groups in Wychavon:

-The Vale Walkers - Broadway
+The Vale Walkers - pdf Broadway (158 KB)

 ‘As a bookworm, I usually get my exercise from turning the pages of any book that I am reading, in fact many years ago my wife christened me "lazytyke" so when she pestered me to join the local health walking group I was not amused.
 On the early walks I was a little creaky and slow, however my body soon got loosened up and now I also go on the monthly adventure walks.

 The walks are very beneficial in a number of ways, but I derive most pleasure from the sociability of chatting to different members of the group as we walk along.
 We are lucky that our walk leader is a local chap with interesting stories of the vale of Evesham and some of its local characters.
 If you can amble about at all, then come along to our group each Tuesday morning at The Court in Broadway from 10 am to 11-15 am.
 I am confident that you will enjoy the walks and best of all, they are free!!'

 Terry Reid – member of the walking for health group in Broadway